deva-246/Youtube-Video-Downloader-Using-Python/README.md

 **Description**

 YouTube is the most popular video-sharing platform in the world and as a hacker, you may encounter a situation where you want to script something to download videos.
 For this, I present to you: pytube.

-pytube is a lightweight library written in Python.
+It is a lightweight library written in Python.
 It has no third-party dependencies and aims to be highly reliable.

-pytube also makes pipelining easy, allowing you to specify callback functions for different download events, such as on progress or on complete.
+It also makes pipelining easy, allowing you to specify callback functions for different download events, such as on progress or on complete.

-Furthermore, pytube includes a command-line utility, allowing you to download videos right from the terminal.

-pytube
-pytube is a genuine, lightweight, dependency-free Python library (and command-line utility) for downloading YouTube videos.
+Furthermore, pytube includes a command-line utility, allowing you to download videos right from the terminal.pytube is a genuine, lightweight, dependency-free Python library (and command-line utility) for downloading YouTube videos.

-Documentation
+**Documentation**

 Detailed documentation about the usage of the library can be found at pytube.io.
 This is recommended for most cases.
-If you want to hastily download a single video, the quick start guide below might be what you're looking for.

-Description
-YouTube is the most popular video-sharing platform in the world and as a hacker, you may encounter a situation where you want to script something to download videos.
-For this, I present to you: pytube.

-pytube is a lightweight library written in Python.
-It has no third-party dependencies and aims to be highly reliable.

-pytube also makes pipelining easy, allowing you to specify callback functions for different download events, such as on progress or on complete.

-Furthermore, pytube includes a command-line utility, allowing you to download videos right from the terminal.

 **Features**